Priyanshu24/dotchat/README.md

 git clone https://github.com/Priyanshu24/django-starter-boilerplate.git .
 ```

-- Create a virtual environment in the directory in which you have cloned this repository
+- Create a virtual environment in the directory in which you have cloned the repository

 ```bash
 virtualenv -p python3 env